 Disclaimer: I am not a doctor.
-I didn’t even graduate cooking school.
+I went to cooking school.
 Everything I’m sharing here is based on personal experience and not meant to serve as medical advice.
 Also, if you hate people who talk about the ketogenic diet, please stop reading.
 I can’t stand the idea of you hating me.

 I said that I would write one of these posts every week, on Thursdays, as part of a series where I share my non-negotiables.
 The habits I’ve adopted for living with a mental illness.
 Last week I was supposed to post about my diet.
 While I did write, I didn’t post.
 This is what I wrote: